LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/distributed-access-hosting.rst

     proxy_set_header Upgrade $http_upgrade;
     proxy_set_header Connection "upgrade";

-If should look like this:
+If should look like this

 ::

     server {
         server_name moscow.localcoin.is;

         location / {